daksh-kumar-singh/Aquarium_Controller/README.md

 # Aquarium_Controller (ESP32)

-**NOTE: ONLY CODE IN "examples" HAS BEEN TESTED AND IS BEING USED HERE**
+**NOTE: ONLY CODE IN THE "examples" FOLDER HAS BEEN TESTED AND IS BEING USED TO TEST THE SENSORS.
+FINAL INTEGRATION WITH THE MCU WILL BE DONE BY MCU SUBSYSTEM OWNER: TAYLOR LOUK.**

 Sensors & Testing subsystem firmware for a smart aquarium controller.